 As a recording artist, Antonio Meneses made two recordings for Deutsche Grammophon with Herbert von Karajan and the Berlin Philharmonic Orchestra: Brahms' Double Concerto for Violin and Cello with Anne Sophie Mutter and Richard Strauss' "Don Quixote".
 Antonio has also recorded the D'Albert Concerto, works of David Popperboth with the Basel Symphony Orchestraand Cello Concertos by Carl Philip Emanuel Bach with the Munich Chamber Orchestra (Pan Classics), The Six Suites of Bach (Nippon Phonogram), Tchaikovsky Piano Trio (EMI/Angel), Concertos and the Fantasy for Cello and Orchestra by Heitor Villa-Lobos (Auvidis France), complete works for Cello and Piano by Villa-Lobos with Cristina Ortiz, and Encore pieces with Gérard Wyss (Pan Classics), The Six Cello Suites by J.S.
 Bach (AVIE), and his most recent recording Schumann/Schubert (AVIE) was released in 2006. (www.avierecords.com)

 In addition to a busy concert schedule, Antonio Meneses gives master classes in Europe, the Americas, and in Japan.
 Antonio will start teaching at Hochschule der Künste Bern in 2007. (www.hkb.bfh.ch)

-Antonio Meneses plays ALESSANDRO GAGLIANO cello made in Naples ca. 1730.
+Antonio Meneses plays MATTEO GOFFRILLER made in Venice ca. 1710.